kbuntrock/openapi-maven-plugin/docs/configuration.md

 Specific configuration for each generated openapi documentation.

-!> At least one entry should be configured if you want this plugin to fulfil its purpose.
+!> At least one entry should be configured if you want this plugin to fulfill its purpose.

 !> All parameters from the "apiConfiguration" section can be overriden here.
 Ex: